The world’s largest waterfall system, containing over 270 individual falls. It’s a roaring masterpiece of nature.

 Iguazu falls is made of beautiful stunning flora and it’s full of exciting fauna.

-Iguazu Falls is quite in the middle of nothing but it’s still easy to reach.
-Airports are located on both sides of the borders.
+Iguazu Falls are quite in the middle of nothing but it’s still easy to reach.
+Airports are located on both sides of the borders and bus connections run daily all the way from Buenos Aires as well.
 For a more quiet stay head to Puerto Iguazu on the Argentinian side or for more lively town stay in Foz do Iguaçu on the Brazilian side.

 Iguazu is a tropical dream,